Rounding up some more obliquely island-related trivia…

 Joyce of course did not suffer from sexual apathy; his desires ran more to the louche.
 Dickens, also not a Crusoe fan, dropped this haymaker: “Robinson Crusoe is the only instance of an universally popular book that could make no one laugh and could make no one cry,” but he never read Dan Brown.

-3. HG Wells’s 1896 novel The Island of Dr. Moreau revolves around a crazed doctor on an isolated island who experiments with animal human hybridization and xenotransplantation.
-The book was very much a product of its time: vivisection, animal experimentation, and animal cruelty were then hot-button topics in Europe, as Victorian-era ideals of scientific and moral progress collided (see, e.g., the brown dog affair).
+3. HG Wells’s 1896 novel The Island of Dr. Moreau features a crazed doctor on an isolated island who experiments with animal human hybridization and xenotransplantation.
 In the book, Moreau is an eminent British physiologist, exiled from civilized society when his experiments with vivisection are revealed to an aghast public.
+The plot was a product of its time: as Victorian-era ideals of scientific and moral progress collided, vivisection, animal experimentation, and animal cruelty were political flashpoints in Europe (see, e.g., the brown dog affair).

-A 1996 film adaptation went so horribly wrong there is a documentary about the spectacular implosion of its production.
-The director was fired three days into filming; he later donned makeup and appeared as a pig-man extra in the film, unbeknownst to the crew.
+A 1996 film adaptation went so horribly awry there’s an entire documentary about its production.
+The original director was fired three days into filming; he later donned makeup and appeared as a pig-man extra in the film, unbeknownst to the crew.
 Val Kilmer was such a terror that the director later said he wouldn’t cast him in the Val Kilmer story; an IMDb trivia item says, with no other context: “Val Kilmer burned a crewmember in the face with his cigarette.”
-Jesus, Iceman is right!
 Marlon Brando wore an earpiece to feed him his lines; it sometimes picked up chatter on the local police band, which Brando dutifully repeated.
 He once, inexplicably, demanded to wear a bucket on his head.
-The movie (not the documentary) rates a 4.4 on IMDb.
+The movie—not the documentary—rates a 4.4 on IMDb.

-4. Go to Key West and head west.
-70 miles later you’ll hit Fort Jefferson, a massive unfinished island fortress that is the largest masonry structure in the western hemisphere (though not the tallest, that title goes to the Anaconda Smelter Stack in Montana).
+4. If you go to Key West and head west, about 70 miles later you’ll hit Fort Jefferson, a unfinished island fortress that’s also the largest masonry structure in the western hemisphere (but not the tallest, that title goes to the Anaconda Smelter Stack in Montana).
 The fort takes up virtually the entirety of Key Garden, which covers about 1/10th of a square mile.

 The fort itself is hexagonal, about 500 feet on a side, surrounded by a moat/breakwater, and encompassing a massive open courtyard.
-Construction began in 1842, and while it was intended as a massive gun battery to both prevent invasion and discourage piracy it ultimately served mostly as an island prison, particularly for POWs and deserters during the Civil War.
-The total population peaked at nearly 2,000 during the war, but the fort was abandoned by 1872, left behind to serve as a potential quarantine location (never used, so far as I can tell).
+Construction began in 1842, and while it was intended as a massive gun battery to both prevent invasion and discourage piracy it ultimately served mostly as an island prison, mostly during the Civil War.
+The total population peaked at nearly 2,000 during the war, but by 1872 the fort was abandoned, left behind as a potential quarantine (never used, so far as I can tell).

-Among the prisoners at Fort Jefferson was Dr. Samuel Mudd, popularly known for having splinted the broken leg of JW Booth during the assassin’s escape.
-Subsequently convicted for conspiracy, Mudd narrowly avoided the death penalty and was sent to Fort Jefferson.
-His story was fictionalized in the delightfully-named 1936 film The Prisoner of Shark Island.
+Among the prisoners held at Fort Jefferson was Dr. Samuel Mudd, popularly known for having splinted the broken leg of JW Booth during the assassin’s escape.
+Subsequently convicted for conspiracy, Mudd was sent to Jefferson in lieu of the death penalty.
+His story was later fictionalized in the delightfully-named 1936 film The Prisoner of Shark Island.
 Were you to watch it, you would believe that Mudd was a simple country doctor, an innocent bystander railroaded by a hysterical leaderless populace and kangaroo court; you would also believe that Fort Jefferson—the titular Shark Island—was surrounded by a shark-filled moat.

 Neither of those is particularly accurate.
-The moat was not shark-filled (the sharks also did not have laser beams attached to their heads), and Mudd was a slave-owning, CSA-sympathizing tobacco farmer who had met Booth and other conspirators on multiple occasions prior to the assassination, and let Booth sleep in his house after the event.
-That’s all circumstantial, to be sure, but certainly the movie’s Fugitive-style “wrong man” tenor rings a bit hollow (one reviewer said it suffered from “an adherence to legend at the expense of facts.”).
+The moat was not shark-filled, and Mudd was a slave-owning, CSA-sympathizing tobacco farmer who had met Booth and other conspirators on multiple occasions prior to the assassination, and let Booth sleep in his house after the murder.
+That’s circumstantial evidence to be sure, but the movie’s Fugitive-style “wrong man” tenor rings hollow; one reviewer said it suffered from “an adherence to legend at the expense of facts.”

 Mudd later somewhat redeemed himself by stepping in to stem the tide of a yellow fever epidemic ravaging the camp.
 Either because of that act, or because the mania over Lincoln’s death had died down, or because Andrew Johnson could not be counted to do a single thing right, Mudd was pardoned in 1869.
 He died in 1883.
 Fort Jefferson is now a national park; you can visit there or go there to make your last stand in the event of a zombie apocalypse.
 Your choice.